Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Introduction

 \section{Introduction}

-The singing voice synthesis system utilizes both the musical (i.e., music score) and lyric information to synthesize human singing voices.
-Similar to the Text-to-Speech (TTS) task, the SVS task focuses on signal generation as well.
-However, different from TTS, SVS concentrates more on tempos and pitches in the signal.
+The singing voice synthesis (SVS) system utilizes both the musical (i.e., music score) and lyric information to synthesize human singing voices.
+Similar to the Text-to-Speech (TTS) task, the SVS task focuses on signal generation.
+However, SVS task has more requirements on the score and pitch, while the TTS has relatively loose restrictions on these factors.
 Conventional methods for the SVS task include concatenative methods \cite{macon1997concatenation, kenmochi2007vocaloid, bonada2016expressive} and statistical parametric methods \cite{oura2010recent, saino2006hmm}.
 The concatenative methods generate waveform signals through concatenating specific singing units.
 Though these methods have shown high sound quality, they require large corpora to support the synthesis process.
 They also lack flexibility because they cannot generate sounds that are not in their stock corpora.
 The statistical parametric methods tackle the problem by modeling the singing signal from a statistical point of view.
 The most popular model among these methods is the Hidden Markov Model (HMM).
 It enables a flexible synthesizer but leads to loss of the naturalness \cite{blaauw2017neural}.

 In recent years, Deep Neural Network (DNN) based systems have achieved great performance in the synthesis field and showed their superiority over traditional HMM.
 The usage of the neural networks in SVS is similar to that in TTS.
 Firstly, the DNN model is proposed to predict the spectral information and begin to outperform conventional HMMs significantly \cite{nishimura2016singing, hono2018recent}.
 Later on, variations of the neural networks, including Recurrent Neural Networks (RNN) and Convolutional Neural Networks (CNN), also demonstrate their power on acoustic modeling \cite{blaauw2017neural, kim2018korean, nakamura2019singing, nakamura2020fast}.
 Other architectures, such as the generative adversarial network (GAN), are also shown to improve the synthesized singing quality \cite{hono2019singing, chandna2019wgansing, angelini2019singing, liu2019score, choi2020korean, chen2020hifisinger}.